 After two completely serious and depressing tales, the third segment (“Angustia” / Anguish) finally offers up a bit of humor and levity.
 Having worked tirelessly for three long months, scientist Tiberius Hansen (Carlos Ancira) has just created a powerful, long-lasting narcotic that would make for an excellent surgical anesthetic.
 With just a few drops of this potent stuff, a patient can be put into a cataleptic state and have their bodily functions slow to a death-like rate while still retaining their cognizance.
 Just imagine what it'd be like taking even more of the stuff!
 Well Tiberius is about to find out since his pesky lab cat has knocked an entire beaker of his formula over onto his coffee mug.
 Soon after drinking it, Tiberius keels over onto floor.
 Hearing a noise, his wife Melody (Alma Delia Fuentes) rushes into the lab only to find him motionless and unresponsive.

 A doctor (Aldo Monti) is called in, does an examination and pronounces Tiberius dead.
 He doesn't even give the body a chance to get cold before signing the death certificate and trying to get Melody to make burial arrangements.
-Seems like he, as well as Tiberius' good friend Elias (Eduardo MacGregor), are secretly excited there's a sexy new single women on the market.
+Seems like he, as well as Tiberius' good friend Elias (Eduardo MacGregor), are secretly excited there's a sexy new single woman on the market.
 But there's something strange about the corpse.
 His eyes won't stay closed.
 The doctor chalks that up to rigor mortis, but Melody's cousin Vilma (Pilar Sen) would rather be safe than sorry and recommends they slit his wrists.
 Melody passes on her suggestion.
 After all, she doesn't want her hubby's corpse to be desecrated.
 Tiberius (whose thoughts we hear as a voice-over) is certainly relieved.
 However, he may end up being buried alive if the drug doesn't wear off in time.

 An amusing spin on Poe's The Premature Burial, this features some very funny moments, a rather morbid (yet amusing) conclusion and clever camera shots, like a “corpse” POV as various characters unsuccessfully try to close Tiberius' eyelids.
 Even more cleverly, it traces the scientist's slow awakening period through his cat, which has fallen into a similar dead state after lapping some of the formula off the floor.
 However, unlike the scientist, it managed to crawl under a table and hide to avoid detection.